 Further, the hatch door — intended to keep the astronauts and the atmosphere securely inside the spacecraft — turned out to be too tough to open under the unfortunate circumstances.
 The astronauts had struggled in vain to open the door during the fire, but the pressure inside the spacecraft sealed the door and made it impossible to open.

 The board listed a damning set of circumstances, failures and recommendations for future spacecraft designers to consider.

 The U.S. Senate conducted its own investigation and hearings and published recommendations of its own, while saying NASA's failure to report its problems with Apollo "was an unquestionably serious dereliction."

-Chagrined, NASA and the companies building the Apollo spacecraft got to work.
+Several changes were made to the design of the Apollo spacecraft to improve crew safety.
 The flammable oxygen environment for ground tests was replaced with a nitrogen-oxygen mix.
 Flammable items were removed.
 A new respect developed between the astronauts and the contractors concerning design changes, which were implemented more effectively.
 Most notably, the door was completely redesigned so that it would open in mere seconds when the crew needed to get out in a hurry.
 [Photos: The Apollo 1 Fire]

 Decades later, NASA recalls the Apollo 1 incident every January in an annual Day of Remembrance.
 It also honors the Challenger and Columbia crews, who died in 1986 and 2003, respectively.
 Further, an exhibit honoring the Apollo 1 crew was opened at the Kennedy Space Center in 2017, displaying the hatches that were on the spacecraft.
 The exhibit was done in consultation with the astronauts' families.